sgrishchenko/reselect-utils/docs/guides/structured-and-sequence-selectors.md

 const messagesSelector = (state: MessagesStateSlice) => state.messages;
 ```

-Now we can write selector what select data from both state slices:
+Now we can write a selector what select data from both state slices:

 ```typescript
 import { createStructuredSelector } from 'reselect-utils';